 If you are tired of having to re-enter your password every time your device goes to sleep mode, especially if you find that some settings are greyed out and cannot be changed by conventional means, this post discusses several ways you can mitigate the issue.

-How to Fix Authentication is required when PC wakes from Sleep mode
+Fix Authentication is Required when PC wakes from Sleep Mode

 Windows is configured to request authentication when it awakens from sleep by default.
 This setting can be changed and you can log in directly.
 There are several ways to accomplish this.
-In some cases, though, you may not be able to make any changes because the relevant settings option is grayed out.
+However, under certain circumstances, you may not be able to make any changes because the relevant settings have been grayed out.

-If you want to prevent your PC from asking for credentials each time it wakes up from sleep, here is how.
+If you want to prevent your PC from asking for credentials each time it wakes up from sleep, adapt either of the following methods.

-In Windows, the Settings app is the very first place to look – since that is the reason it is there by default.
+In Windows, the Settings app is the very first place to look for configurations.
+Follow the steps below to disable authentication requirements:

-- Under the Additional Settings section, click on the drop-down menu in front of “If you’ve been away, when should Windows require you to sign in again?”
-Then select Never.
+Select “Never” from the drop-down menu in front of “If you’ve been away, when should Windows require you to sign in again?”

 Now, Windows will no longer ask you for your credentials when it wakes up from Sleep mode the next time.